hptprobook/hptprobook/README.md

 ---

 ## ✌️PROFILE
-A web development student focusing on both front-end and back-end development.
-Possesses basic knowledge in developing front-end interfaces with ReactJS and back-end services with Laravel, ExpressJS.
-Enthusiastic about learning new technologies and improving skills to keep up with industry trends.
-Eager to gain hands-on experience and apply academic knowledge in a professional setting through internships.
+I am a web development student focusing on both front-end and back-end development.
+I have basic knowledge in creating front-end interfaces with ReactJS and NextJS, and developing back-end REST API services with Laravel and ExpressJS.
+I am keen on learning new technologies and improving my skills to stay updated with industry trends.
+I am eager to gain hands-on experience and apply my academic knowledge in a professional setting through internships.

 ---